 Lubaantun Lubaantun is the largest Maya site in Southern Belize.
 It is well known for the unusual style of construction.
 All structures are made of limestone blocks with no visible mortar binding them together.
 The strength of each structure lies in every hand-cut stone, which was carefully measured and shaped to fit snugly next to each neighboring block.
-Lubantuun is...
+Lubantuun is a late Cla...
 More info

 Altun ha Like many ancient ruin sites, the Maya City of Altun Ha is filled with mystery and wonder.
 Known as Rockstone Pond in Mayan, it is located close to the coast, approximately 31 miles north of Belize City.
 It was once an ideal place for commerce in the ancient Maya world.
 Nowadays, the proximity to Belize City makes Altun Ha a popular destination for both locals and inte...
 More info

 Archaeology in Belize Belize has hundreds of Maya sites, ranging from small mounds to internationally acclaimed pyramids, from city complexes to sacrificial cave systems.
 The Maya sites have been in our history for many years and is one of the greatest attractions in Belize.
 While exploring you will learn a lot about the remains of the ancient Maya which include pottery, skeletons, stel...
 More info